proinfocus/XFDesigner/Windows/README.md

 5. To start watching for file changes, go to the directory where you want the files to be watched.
 6. Run the watcher command by typing **C:\ServerWatcher\WATCH**, it will start watching for files in that folder and its sub-folders.

+> **Note:**

+> Steps 1 to 3 is just one time for setup of the dependencies for the Server and Watcher tools.
+> Subsequently, you will be using only step 4 thru 6 everytime you need to use the XFDesigner in your Xamarin.Forms

 *Steps to integrate Proinfocus XFDesigner into Xamarin.Forms:*
 1. Create or open your Xamarin.Forms project.